klojang4j/klojang-check/README.md

 Being all about making code as robust as possible, the <i>Klojang Check</i> code base is itself regularly tested for vulnerabilities.
 It is currently not affected by any CVE.
-Its surface are consists of barely 15 types and it has zero dependencies outside `java.base`.
+Its surface consists of barely 15 types and it has zero dependencies outside `java.base`.
 You can find the latest **vulnerabilities report** **[here](https://klojang4j.github.io/klojang-check/2/vulnerabilities/dependency-check-report.html)**.